Elekester/PSO2-Chat-Log-Statistics/README.md

 Get some basic statistics from your chat log files.

-When you first get started you'll see the below box with the file uploads and settings to choose from.
+When you first get started you'll see the below box with the file uploads and settings to choose from with an empty output below.
+The statistics outputed are message counts in each of the chats, Player ID, and names associated with the Player ID.

 ![Example 1](example1.png)